 This means, for example, that you might opt to connect a mouse and keyboard to your iPad, so that you’ll be able to more easily make edits to your Menu, or make other changes to your POS system on your iPad.

-Updating Apps in iPadOS
+Chapter 3.
+Updating TouchBistro POS in iPadOS

-Before updating TouchBistro Point Of Sale, please be aware of the all the implications involved.
+Before updating TouchBistro Point Of Sale, please be aware of all the implications involved.
 See Updating TouchBistro iPads.

 Apps are updated differently in iPadOS 13 than they were in iOS 12 which came before it.